IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 1. The resulting IUCNN categories are predictions.
 While IUCNN has reached accuracies between 80 and 90% on the broad (threatened vs non-threatened) level and up to 80% on the detailed level, some species will be mis-classified.

 2. IUCNN is indifferent to the provided features.
-On the one hand this means that any species traits for which data is available can bes used, but on the other hand this means that thought is needed in the choice of the features.
+On the one hand this means that any species traits for which data is available can be used, but on the other hand this means that thought is needed in the choice of the features.
 The default features of IUCNN are usually a safe choice.
 The number of features is not limited, but currently IUCNN does not support missing values in the feature table and removes species with missing values.

 3. IUCNN is indifferent to the relation between training and test data.
 So it is possible to use training data from Palearctic birds to predict the conservation status of South American Nematodes.
 This is not recommended.
 Instead, a better approach will be to predict the conservation status of species, from training data of the same genus, order, or family.
 Alternatively, training data could be chosen on geographic region or functional aspects (e.g., feeding guilt or body size).
 However some inclusion of taxonomy/evolutionary history for the choice of training data is recommended.